rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, ^0316

-so that Christ may dwell in your hearts through faith — that you, being rooted and grounded in love, ^0317
+so that Christ may dwell in your hearts through faith--that you, being rooted and grounded in love, ^0317

 may have strength to comprehend with all the saints what is the breadth and length and height and depth, ^0318